lerenn/code-manager/docs/features/005-implement-repos-directory-structure.md

 - `CreateReposDirectoryStructure()` orchestrates the full directory creation process
 - `sanitizeRepositoryName()` extracts full repo path from Git remote URL and sanitizes it
 - `sanitizeBranchName()` validates and sanitizes branch names, replacing invalid characters with underscores/hyphens
-- `getBasePath()` retrieves base path from injected Config, with fallback to default
+- `getRepositoriesDir()` retrieves base path from injected Config, with fallback to default
 - Use `fmt.Errorf()` with `%w` for error wrapping
 - Provide clear user messages for different creation states
 - Support verbose mode for detailed directory creation steps